El Mundo · White Paper

 We are the Ledger.

 That is not a slogan.
 It is the architectural commitment that organizes everything that follows.
-El Mundo is RCI's formalization and expansion of the data-governance concepts first implemented in our Data Platform for an Oil & Gas Operator — a multi-component well-construction information platform spanning data masters catalogs, field reporting data (from both a legacy 20+-year-old system and a new reporting system), AFE (Authorization for Expenditure) modeling, a Well File lifecycle system, and a drilling-and-completions analytics system.
+El Mundo is RCI's formalization and expansion of the data governance concepts first implemented in our Data Platform for an Oil & Gas Operator.
+That platform is built from multiple components for the work of well construction.
+It spans data masters catalogs, field reporting data from both a legacy system over 20 years old and a new reporting system, AFE (Authorization for Expenditure) modeling, a Well File lifecycle system, and an analytics system for drilling and completions.
 The platform's seminal system became officially operational in May 2026 for all field types of operations in well construction, and the platform continues to expand through 2026 and 2027.
-That platform was the first implementation of the ledgering approach this paper describes; El Mundo is the next step — a re-usable substrate that exposes those concepts as a coherent architecture, available to additional industrial customers across upstream oil & gas, geothermal, and completions.
-It is built so that operational reality, once observed, is recorded once and recorded forever; so that any conclusion drawn from that record carries with it the methodology under which it was drawn; and so that any party who needs to verify what was recorded — a regulator, a counterparty, an internal auditor, a future version of the operator themselves — can do so without having to trust RCI.
+That platform was the first implementation of the ledgering approach this paper describes.
+El Mundo is the next step: a re-usable substrate that exposes those concepts as a coherent architecture, available to additional industrial customers across upstream oil & gas, geothermal, and completions.
+It is built so that operational reality, once observed, is recorded once and recorded forever; so that any conclusion drawn from that record carries with it the methodology under which it was drawn; and so that any party who needs to verify what was recorded, whether a regulator, a counterparty, an internal auditor, or a future version of the operator themselves, can do so without having to trust RCI.

 The platform is organized around three ledgers, each recording a different kind of truth and never silently merged with the others:

 - A Contaduría, recording what was derived.
-Atomic unit: the Asiento — a value computed from one or more Postas under a versioned methodology spec called a Plan de Cuentas, sealed at periodic close events called Cierres.
+Atomic unit: the Asiento, a value computed from one or more Postas under a versioned methodology specification called a Plan de Cuentas, sealed at periodic close events called Cierres.
 New methodology versions produce parallel Asientos, never overwrites.

-All three ledgers are append-only.
-All three are sealed by a cryptographic notary, the Escribanía, which produces a per-record signature called a Sello and customer-verifiable artifacts called Testimonios.
+All three ledgers only append.
+All three are sealed by a cryptographic notary, the Escribanía, which produces a per-record signature called a Sello and verifiable artifacts called Testimonios that customers can validate.
 All three feed long-term retention in the Bóveda.

 The platform spans two tiers.
-A field-side Baqueano (software) running on field-side Aperos (hardware) observes the operational reality of a customer site and forwards Postas along Senderos (wire transports) into a cloud-side Pueblo (multi-tenant SaaS) or Campamento (single-tenant on-prem).
+A Baqueano at the field side is the software, running on Aperos at the field side which are the hardware.
+The Baqueano observes the operational reality of a customer site and forwards Postas along Senderos, which are the wire transports, into a cloud-side Pueblo, a SaaS deployment with multiple tenants, or a Campamento, a single-tenant on-prem deployment.
 The cloud tier is where the three ledgers live.

-This paper describes the substrate, the worked path of a single Posta from sensor to Testimonio, the lifecycle-state model that disciplines methodology versioning, the compliance posture, and why the vocabulary — drawn from the institutions of the 19th-century rural Argentine pueblo — is load-bearing rather than decorative.
+This paper describes the substrate, the worked path of a single Posta from sensor to Testimonio, the lifecycle state model that disciplines methodology versioning, the compliance posture, and why the vocabulary, drawn from the institutions of the rural Argentine pueblo of the 19th century, is load-bearing rather than decorative.

 2. The problem